kevin46dsa/inTime-workplace/README.md

 ## ADMIN FEATURES

 ### EDIT Table
-is a feature that enables only the admin(HR) to make any changes
+is a feature that enables only the admin(HR) to make any changes to an employees timings. it offers simple CRUD(Create, Read, Update, Delete) features if the Employee forgets to clock in or out the Admin can Create a new coloum in the edit table and add the timings

+### Complete Payment Cycle
+once the payment cycle is completed for instance bi-weekly payments or monthly payments the admin simply clicks a button which refreshes all the data for that user and stores it into another database this will empty the edit table which improves load time Moving the data into another document creates an archive of all the data which can further be used for analysing employee performance